GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 **1 & 2.
 Housing in Mexico and Buenos Aires:**

    + Imported multiple CSV files from a private repository into a pandas DataFrame using for loops
-   + Created insightful visualizations like histograms, scatter plots, and bar charts
+   + Created preliminary and exploratory histograms, scatter plots, whisker plots and bar charts
    + Examined the relationship between variables by assessing **Pearson correlation** coefficients
    + **Cleaned** and **munged raw data** by creating a **custom *wrangle* function**
    + Built **ML pipelines** by means of *Ridge, OneHotEncoder, SimpleImputer, LinearRegression* and *make_pipeline* built-in *sklearn* functions